Trump FEMA nominee withdraws after NBC News questions about falsified records

 FEMA’s deal with Shaw was one of four controversial, no-bid contracts for FEMA trailers that the agency doled out in Katrina’s aftermath.
 Each contract originally had a $100 million ceiling, but their value quickly swelled.
 By July 2006, the government had committed to paying Shaw more than $900 million for its FEMA trailer contract, the agency said.

-Matt Jadacki, special inspector general for Gulf Coast Hurricane Recovery, testified that FEMA had not adequately documented why it chose to award the four contracts to certain firms over others.
-"The lack of source-selection documentation created the appearance of bias or favoritism," he told a Senate subcommittee in 2006.
+Matt Jadacki, special inspector general for Gulf Coast Hurricane Recovery, testified to a Senate subcommittee that FEMA had not adequately documented why it chose to award the four contracts to certain firms over others, which created the impression of "bias or favoritism."

 In the summer of 2007, the U.S. Attorney’s Office for the Eastern District of Louisiana asked the FBI to investigate whether Craig had violated federal law during his job search with firms that received the no-bid contracts from FEMA, the report said.
 At the request of the U.S. Attorney, DHS re-opened its own investigation into the matter.
 The joint FBI-DHS inquiry built upon an earlier DHS investigation that concluded there was not enough evidence to prove that Craig had a substantial role in FEMA’s decision to award a contract to Shaw, in violation of federal law, according to the report.